davidmikolas/PiM25dev_2019/README.md

 For example, to get a reference to the MCP3008 ADC:

-try typing adc
+try typing adc (as it is called in the script)

     adc

-or create a new reference
+or you can create a new reference for it

     _adc = box.get_device('my adc')